What is Cognitive Development?

 Cognitive development means the development of the ability to think and reason.

 Children ages 6 to 12, usually think in concrete ways (concrete operations).
 This can include things like how to combine, separate, order, and transform objects and actions.

 Adolescence marks the beginning development of more complex thinking processes (also called formal logical operations).
-This time can include abstract thinking the ability to form their own new ideas or questions.
-It can also include the ability to consider many points of view and compare or debate ideas or opinions.
-It can also include the ability to consider the process of thinking.
+This time can include abstract thinking and the ability to form their own new ideas or questions.
+It can also include the ability to consider many points of view, compare or debate ideas or opinions, as well as consider the process of thinking.

 Typical Cognitive Changes During Adolescence

 During adolescence (between 12 and 18 years of age), the developing teenager gains the ability to think systematically about all logical relationships within a problem.
 The transition from concrete thinking to formal logical operations happens over time.
 Every adolescent progresses at their own rate in developing their ability to think in more complex ways.
 Each adolescent develops their own view of the world.
 Some adolescents may be able to apply logical operations to school work before they are able to apply them to personal problems.
 When emotional issues come up, they can add an additional level of complexity for an adolescent's cognitive reasoning.
 The ability to consider possibilities, emotions, and facts may impact decision-making in positive or negative ways.

 Some common features indicating growth from more simple to more complex cognitive development include: